Identityhdz/First-App-React-Js/README.md

 git clone https://github.com/Identityhdz/First-App-React-Js.git
 ```

-Open the terminal in the current project directory and start:
+Open the terminal in the amazon folder and start:

 ```sh
 npm start